jptuazon/factorflow/README.md

 Using this tool, practitioners can easily perform exploratory factor analysis and even leverage semantic or arbitrary information for analyzing factor models.

 FactorFlow (a Streamlit app) can be accessed here: [https://factorflow-efa.streamlit.app/](https://factorflow-efa.streamlit.app/).
-Sample datasets to get started can be downloaded [here](https://drive.google.com/drive/u/1/folders/1nc-pZFM5JdxmMrqE_QJyf03DLTEoEH0X).
+A quick guide on how to use the tool is available on the app while sample datasets to get started can be downloaded [here](https://drive.google.com/drive/u/1/folders/1nc-pZFM5JdxmMrqE_QJyf03DLTEoEH0X).

 <table border="0">
   <tr>